Unit 5: Telemedicine Services

 Member cost sharing (copay, deductible, and/or coinsurance) and visit limits apply if applicable.

-For more information on billing and reimbursement, please see Highmark Reimbursement Policy RP-046: Telemedicine and Telehealth Services.
-Reimbursement policies are available on the Provider Resource Center under Claims & Authorization, and then Reimbursement Policies, and then choose Reimbursement Policies.
+For more information on billing and reimbursement, please see Highmark Reimbursement Policy 046: Telemedicine and Telehealth Services.
+Reimbursement policies are available on the Provider Resource Center by hovering over Claims in the main menu and choosing Reimbursement Policies under Reimbursement Resources.

-Virtual behavioral health is the remote delivery of outpatient mental health services through the use of secure real-time interactive audio and video telecommunications technology.
-A patient can participate in a virtual visit with a behavioral health specialist from the privacy of their own home, office, or other private setting.
+Virtual behavioral health/substance abuse (substance use disorder) is the remote delivery of outpatient mental health/substance abuse (substance use disorder) services through the use of secure real-time interactive audio and video telecommunications technology.
+A patient can participate in a virtual visit with a behavioral health/substance abuse (substance use disorder) specialist from the privacy of their own home, office, or other private setting.

-Virtual behavioral health is about more than just convenience — it is about getting members the care that they need when they need it, or the care they are afraid to seek in person due to social stigma.
-It helps address barriers to access, stigma, and time constraints typically associated with mental health services.
-Virtual behavioral health can provide expanded access to services, more efficient delivery of services, and also potential cost savings.
+Virtual behavioral health/substance abuse (substance use disorder) is about more than just convenience — it is about members receiving the care that they need when they need it, or the care they are afraid to seek in person due to social stigma.
+It helps address barriers to access, stigma, and time constraints typically associated with mental health/substance abuse (substance use disorder) services.
+Virtual behavioral health/substance abuse (substance use disorder) can provide expanded access to services, more efficient delivery of services, and also potential cost savings.

-• Access to mental health care can be increased for all patients but especially for individuals with multiple chronic health conditions, those with severe illness and disability, and underserved populations in rural and remote areas.
+• Access to mental health/substance abuse (substance use disorder) care can be increased for all patients but especially for individuals with multiple chronic health conditions, those with severe illness and disability, and underserved populations in rural and remote areas.

 • Virtual visits can provide added comfort to patients who otherwise might be fearful and resistant to meet face-to-face in a clinic.